Video shows fight between 2 members of Riviera Beach City Council after discussing water contamination

 Riviera Beach residents still waiting on answers about water quality

-Lawson said the video shows he wasn't the aggressor in a written statement.
+In a written statement, Lawson said the video shows he wasn't the aggressor.
 He also said he hopes McCoy gets help for his anger issue.

 McCoy said he hadn't seen the video as of Wednesday.
 He also said city administration told him the video would never get released.